 Popular Neighbourhood ‘De Jordaan’

-Amsterdam The Jordaan, with its small houses, is traditionally a typical working class neighbourhood in the centre of Amsterdam.
+De Jordaan, is traditionally a typical working class neighbourhood in the centre of Amsterdam with small houses.
 It was originally the ‘petite bourgeoisie’ district and is now a very attractive, characterful neighbourhood.

 The trade route to the East was opened from the ‘first Dutch ship sailing’ in 1595.
 Other journeys followed, and the Netherlands soon dominated the international trading community.
 Johan van Oldenbarnevelt founded the Dutch East India Company (VOC) a few years later.

 Royal Palace ‘Huis ten Bosch’

-This large country villa is the residential palace of Queen Beatrix.
+This large country villa is the residential palace of King Willem- Alexander.
 It was built around 1645 to a design by Pieter Post.
 The two wings were added in 1735 as a major renovation under the direction of Daniël Marot.

 It took 61 years to build the 112-metre high Dom Tower, the tallest church tower in the Netherlands.
 The Gothic structure was completed in 1382.
 Now only the choir, transept and the tower of the church still stand.
 The Dom in Madurodam was unveiled in 1983 to commemorate the 600-year anniversary of the tower.